 Before moving off from traffic lights check all directions to make sure the traffic has stopped.

-You should check your mirrors every few seconds so you always know what is behind you.
-There are also particular times when it is very important for you to use your mirrors:
+Check your mirrors every few seconds so you always know what is behind you.
+In particular check your mirrors:

-- Check your mirrors before making any change to your speed or road position.
+- before changing your speed or road position.

-- When preparing to turn or change lanes, watch carefully for any cars behind you, especially if you plan to turn where others may not expect it, such as at lane ways, driveways and side streets.
+- when preparing to turn or change lanes, especially if you plan to turn where others may not expect it, such as at laneways, driveways and side streets

-Have a head check before turning right into a street or driveway, just in case a following vehicle has not seen your indicator and is overtaking you.
+Always do a head check before turning right into a side street or driveway in case a following vehicle has not seen your indicator and is overtaking you.